kelseyhightower/nomad-on-kubernetes/docs/03-kubernetes-infrastructure.md

 ### Configure Firewall Rules

-This tutorial permits remote access to the Nomad control plane from anywhere in favor of simplicity.
-In production environments steps should be taken to restrict remote access from a limited set of IP address ranges.
+This tutorial permits remote access to the Nomad control plane from anywhere.
+In production environments steps should be taken to restrict remote access to a limited set of IP address ranges.
 Access to all components will be secured using TLS mutual authentication.

 Enable access to the Consul cluster from anywhere: